shadowspawn/nvh/README.md

 One way to bootstrap an install if `npm` is not yet available:

     git clone git@github.com:JohnRGee/nvh.git
-    ./nvh/bin/nvh lts
+    ./nvh/bin/nvh install lts
     # Now node and npm are available

 ## Installing Node Versions

-Simply execute `nvh <version>` to download and install a version of `node`.
+Execute `nvh install <version>` to download and install a version of `node`.
 If `<version>` has already been downloaded, `nvh` will install from its stash.

-    nvh 4.9.1
+    nvh install 4.9.1
-    nvh lts
+    nvh i lts

-Execute `nvh` on its own to view your downloaded versions.
-Use the up and down arrow keys to select a version, and press enter key to install the selected version.
-Use `q` to exit the selection screen without installing.
-If you like vim key bindings, you can also use `j` and `k` to navigate up or down without using arrows.
+Execute `nvh` on its own to view your downloaded versions, and install the selected version.

     $ nvh

       node/v4.9.1
     ο node/v6.14.3
       node/v8.11.3

+    Use up/down arrow keys to select a version, return key to install, q to quit

+(You can also use `j` and `k` to navigate up or down without using arrows.)

 ## Specifying Node Versions